top of page

 Round 2

-• Increase legibility of tour info
+Increase legibility of tour info.

-• Added bottom navigation bar so it’s easier for users to find their booked tours
+Added bottom navigation bar so it’s easier for users to find their booked tours.

-High-fi prototypes
+High-fi Prototypes

 The final high-fidelity prototype presented a clearer user flows of booking and checking in an art tour.
 It is visually appealing while maintaining the brand image of National Gallery Singapore.

-View high-fi prototype here.
+See high-fi prototypes here.

 “This is great!
 I will keep using the app whenever I go to National Gallery of Singapore.
 I love that I don’t have to dig into my email inbox again to find my check-in ticket!”

-Takeaways and next step
+Takeaways and Next Steps

 Moving forward, I'll be conducting more research to find out the adoption rate of this new app and areas for improvement.